nrwl/nx/packages/angular/docs/browser-esbuild-examples.md

 The executor accepts a `plugins` option that allows you to provide esbuild plugins that will be used when building your application.
 It allows providing a path to a plugin file or an object with a `path` and `options` property to provide options to the plugin.

+It also supports runtime variable `<ExecutorContext>` which will be replaced by the context object for a given executor/builder.

 ```json {% fileName="apps/my-app/project.json" highlightLines=["8-16"] %}
 {
   ...